 You can listen to the Mass here.
-I think you’ll be struck by its musical inventiveness as much as by its quiet fervor and beauty.
-The ability to follow along with the score will add immeasurably to your appreciation of the music as well.
+I think you’ll be struck as much by its musical inventiveness as by its quiet fervor and beauty.
+The ability to follow along with the score will add measurably to your appreciation of the music as well.

 … And let the last measures of the Agnus Dei simply wash over you — the poignant final music Florent Schmitt left for us as he departed this world.

 Here’s hoping that the new visibility the Messe en quatre parties is receiving today will heighten interest and lead to new performances – particularly by some of Schmitt’s most ardent advocates in the world of choral music. Ákos Erdös, Jerrad Fenske, Laurent Grégoire, Maud Hamon-Loisance, Sofi Jeannin, Marieke Koster, Teresa Majka-Pacanek, Pascal Mayer, Timothy Pahel, Gilbert Patenaude, David Rompré, Scott Tucker, David Wordsworth … who’s game?